ppy/osu-wiki/news/2019-03-31-beatmap-spotlights-winter-2018.md

 [Smokeman](https://osu.ppy.sh/users/2140676) has always been a master of capturing the beauty in the songs he maps.
 His rendition of "Kyoumen no Nami [Orchestra Ver.] is no different.
 The map perfectly matches the very serene parts of the song with low density and low slider velocity.
 Then explodes with a quicker slider velocity and more difficult movements in the chorus which truly make the map shine.

-Don't forget to look at the wonderous storyboard made by [LowAccuracySS](https://osu.ppy.sh/users/7306763) & [Darky1](https://osu.ppy.sh/users/3372928)!
+Don't forget to look at the wondrous storyboard made by [LowAccuracySS](https://osu.ppy.sh/users/7306763) & [Darky1](https://osu.ppy.sh/users/3372928)!

 [![](/wiki/shared/news/2019-03-31-beatmap-spotlights-winter-2018/osu/bohemian.jpg)](https://osu.ppy.sh/beatmapsets/912844)